GLOBAL MARKETS-Shares rally on Russia-Ukraine deal, Swedish QE surprise

 Brent crude prices rose more than $2 after two days of declines, as a weakened dollar and industry spending cuts offset oversupply worries.

-To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Reporting by Herbert Lash; Editing by Meredith Mazzilli and Andrew Hay)
+To read Reuters Global Investing Blog click here for the MacroScope Blog click on blogs.reuters.com/macroscope for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub (Reporting by Herbert Lash; Editing by Meredith Mazzilli)

 * Floating storage on tankers on the rise again in Asia (Updates prices, adds comments)